-Infectious Theory of Alzheimer's Disease Draws Fresh Interest
+Infectious Theory Of Alzheimer's Disease Draws Fresh Interest

 Tanzi feels that microbes are just one possible seed for the complex pathology behind Alzheimer's.
 Genetics may also play a role, as certain genes produce a type of amyloid more prone to clumping up.
 He also feels environmental factors like pollution might contribute.

 Dr. James Burke, professor of medicine and psychiatry at Duke University's Alzheimer's Disease Research Center, isn't willing to abandon the amyloid theory altogether, but agrees it's time for the field to move on.
 "There may be many roads to developing Alzheimer's disease and it would be shortsighted to focus just on amyloid and tau," he says.
-"A million-dollar prize is attention- getting but the reward for identifying a treatable target to delay or prevent Alzheimer's disease is invaluable."
+"A million-dollar prize is attention- getting, but the reward for identifying a treatable target to delay or prevent Alzheimer's disease is invaluable."

 Any treatment that disrupts the cascade leading to amyloid, tau and inflammation could theoretically benefit an at-risk brain.
 The vast majority of Alzheimer's treatment trials have failed, including many targeting amyloid.
 But it could be that the patients included were too far along in their disease to reap any therapeutic benefit.